-Non-EU nationals who want to come to UK and get married should have a valid visa which allows marriage in the UK.
+Non-EU nationals (and EU Citizens from 1 July 2021) who want to come to UK and get married should have a valid visa which allows marriage in the UK.
 The marriage visitor visa, unmarried partner and fiance Visa allows immigrants to get married in UK.
 Besides these visa, long term categories in general allows to get married in the UK.
 For example, a person as an unmarried partner on 2.5 years leave can also get married in UK.
 A notice of intend to get married in UK is a legal requirement and fee also need to be paid.
 Normally 28 days notice is required if non-British Citizen partner is from EU or UK.
 For the rest of the countries, notice period can be extended up to 70 days.
 A set procedure has to be followed for the whole process which includes arranging a meeting with the registrar to give notice of marriage, booking a licensed venue of wedding or at registrar office.
 You will also need to provide evidence of identity such as original passport, driving licence, EU ID card, birth certificate and proof of address.
 All Documents must be original.
 A lot of people ask the question that ‘Can I get married in UK on a visitor visa?’.
 The answer is that on a standard UK Visit Visa, one can not get married in the UK.
 If you already in the UK on a Spouse Visa, you can apply for visa extension, we have 100% success rate for spouse visa extension applications since 2006.
 Please contact us if you need help or support.

 Procedure- 4 Step Process

 The process involves four main steps which are given below-

 Step 1- Book Venue- Make Provisional Booking

 Step 2- Get Appointment with Council Registrar- Give notice

 Our Success Rate for Visas, Immigration & Naturalisation Applications

 |Indefinite Leave to Remain||100||2006-2021|